-The next type of All-in-Two diaper system are the so-called hybrid systems.
+The next type of All-in-Two diaper system is the so-called hybrid systems.
 They are straightforward, easy to use, and bridge the gap between cloth and disposables as different types of inserts may be interchanged with the cover.
-But, from our point of view the main advantage of Hybrid systems is simply that they incorporate a better design approach of integrated covers and custom-fitted inserts that outperform the old-school cover & pre-fold approach.
+But from our point of view, the main advantage of Hybrid systems is simply that they incorporate a better design approach of integrated covers and custom-fitted inserts that outperform the old-school cover & pre-fold approach.
 The best of the hybrids such as the Flip Hybrid and GroVia Hybrid offered sophisticated insert designs with custom sewn shapes to fit their covers and thoughtful multi-layer combinations of natural and synthetic insert materials that delivered better absorbency performance in our tests.
-The best hybrid inserts from our point of view use different materials for next to baby's skin, designed to wick away moisture and help prevent rashes, and multiple layers of more absorbent material designed to lock-up moisture in the core of the diaper.
+The best hybrid inserts from our point of view use different materials for next to baby's skin, designed to wick away moisture and help prevent rashes and multiple layers of more absorbent material designed to lock-up moisture in the core of the diaper.

 Most hybrid brands offer the following types of insert options: